 While the following account might seem at first to have been initially inconsequential, little more than what was the lead‑up to a portion of my work eventually being reproduced in a Spanish textbook for teaching students English grammar, there actually came to be an extremely touching (if not heart-breaking) story underlying how it all ultimately transpired, with the end result giving that portion of this A Letter To My Imaginary Friend a completely new meaning and purpose, well beyond — if not completely separate and distinct from — the personal love letter within which it was originally included.

-This story began on August 13th, 2003, when I was contacted through my main Psymon web site by Rosa Irene Peña Angón and her colleague, Moisés Heriberto Córtes Cruz, who introduced themselves as educators in Cuernavaca, Mexico, with a request concerning a section of this latter site entitled The Legend of Koster.
+This story began on August 13th, 2003, when I was contacted through here at my Psymon web site by Rosa Irene Peña Angón and her colleague, Moisés Heriberto Córtes Cruz, who introduced themselves as educators in Cuernavaca, Mexico, with a request concerning a section of my Psymon website entitled The Legend of Koster (as it was at that time more succinctly titled)

 They wrote (in part):